 Treatment For Viral Fever

 How do you get rid of viral fever?
-Viral fever is often accompanied with weakness.
-The duration of viral fever can last from 3-5 days but can also exceed to 10 days.
-If the fever continues it is important to seek proper medical assistance.
-As prolonged cases of fever can also result in dengue, chikungunya, malaria etc.
+Viral fever is often accompanied by weakness.
+The duration of viral fever can last from 3-5 days but can also exceed 10 days.
+If the fever continues it is important to seek proper medical assistance as prolonged cases of fever can also result in dengue, chikungunya, malaria etc.

 The treatment is based on the symptoms, that is if the temperature is really high medical assistance is recommended.
 A note-worthy recommendation during viral fever is never to self -medicate.
 The best treatment is having plenty of healthy foods, with fewer spices and oil.
 Other home remedies are:

 - A mix of ginger & honey

 Mostly the diagnosis of viral fever is based on the symptoms present, but if the infection is severe, then a blood test is recommended.
 There can be cases when there is a suspicion of malaria, dengue, or chikungunya.
 The common test that is recommended include:

 - Viral antigen test for viral fever

 [At the risk of viral fever?
 Get tested]

 How many days will it take to recover from viral fever?
 Even after going, viral fever leaves behind its traces, that is our body is overly exhausted.
 Some of the common ways for a quick recovery after the fever are:

 - Take rest